lse2001/spectroscopy/README.txt

-This is a materials classification project based on IR spectroscopy.
+This is a materials classification project based on FTIR spectroscopy.
 This is my second project at MIPPR.
+Below are some personal notes for myself on Python.

 In spectra.py: